datalad-handbook/book/docs/usecases/external_collaboration.rst

 Upon completion, only the results, not the sensitive input data, are pushed back.

-.. find-out-more:: Advice for the holder of sensitive data
+.. find-out-more:: Advice for the provider of sensitive data

-   When providing data in a remote analysis, the data holder should make an effort for external collaborators' computations to succeed in their own interest: In an ideal, smooth case, the data holder only reviews and runs the code, and doesn't need to spent time debugging.
+   When providing data in a remote analysis, the data provider should make an effort for external collaborators' computations to succeed in their own interest: In an ideal, smooth case, the data provider only reviews and runs the code, and doesn't need to spent time debugging.
    For this, the following pieces of advice can help:

    * If you can, make use of applicable organizational standards in your field.
 The more predictable your data layout, the easier it is to develop code against it.